ncatlab/nlab-content/pages/17488.md

 This last expression is sometimes used to define cohomology with coefficients in an arbitrary spectrum.
 For examples see in the [[Introduction to Stable homotopy theory -- S|part S]] the section _[Orientation in generalized cohomology](Introduction+to+Stable+homotopy+theory+--+S#OrientationAndFiberIntegration)_.

-More generally, it is immediate now that there is a concept of $E$-cohomology not only for spaces and their [[suspension spectra]], but also for general spectra: for $X \in Ho(Spectra)$ be any spectrum, then
+More generally, it is immediate now that there is a concept of $E$-cohomology not only for spaces and their [[suspension spectra]], but also for general spectra: let $X \in Ho(Spectra)$ be any spectrum, then

 $$
   \tilde E^\bullet(X)